slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On depression and anxiety

 <!--
++ _falsi1ke@x -- Most men don't ask for help.
+They suffer in silence.
+If a man is asking for your help, You are his last hope.
++ _falsi1ke@x -- Unemployment hits different when you’re a man.
+Your Family treats you differently.
+People lose respect for you.
+Nobody cares about you and what you say.
+Your Family is only nice when you have something to offer.
+May the universe be kind to our unemployed brothers.
++ alpharivelino@x -- A woman's insecurities make her more beautiful.
+A man's insecurities make him more pathetic
++ morganhousel@x -- A really ugly mix is intelligence + insecurity.
++ naval@X -- The central contradiction of therapy is that the source of unhappiness is thinking about yourself.
++ orangebook_@x -- You are not anxious because you have too much to do, you are anxious because you are not doing what you know you should be doing.
++ willmanidis@x -- I’ve met many more people who turned their lives around by walking around aimlessly for a couple hours a day than I’ve met people who have had their lives improved at all by professional therapy
+> *"An intellectual is someone whose mind watches itself."  -- Albert Camus*
+> *"Gentle reminder: Your smartphone collects enough information to provide a very accurate picture of your mental health."  -- rapahelz@x*
+> *"Just like a low resting heart rate is the byproduct of intense exercise, low anxiety is the byproduct of intense self-examination." — Naval Ravikant*
+> *"Self-obsession is the root of all unhappiness.
+The happiest people in life love something more than they love themselves.
+They love their children, they love God, they love their mission, what have you.
+And all misery comes from rumination, from sitting around...going in circles in your head about me, me, me, me.
+I get interested in topics and concepts and ideas and understandings.
+And the more I focus that way, the less I think about myself."  -- NAVAL*
 > *"The #1 reason to be anonymous is insecurity."  -- Sahil Lavingia*
-> *"Gentle reminder: Your smartphone collects enough information to provide a very accurate picture of your mental health."  -- rapahelz@x*
-> *"An intellectual is someone whose mind watches itself."  -- Albert Camus*

-+ orangebook_@x -- You are not anxious because you have too much to do, you are anxious because you are not doing what you know you should be doing.

-- You know a nigga depressed once he starts going on walks.
-- The more alone a man is, the more likely he is to get into "depression".
-Live alone, eat alone, work alone, never go out = depression.
-Spend more time with people, go out in nature, lift weights, and eat good food - no depression.
-- Turns out I wasn’t depressed, I just needed a job that fulfills me, a «date to marry» relationship, a consistent physical activity and high protein whole foods nutrition.
+- cages aren’t made of iron, they’re made of thoughts.
 - It took me 13 years to realize that the only cure to depression is just leaving the house at every single possible opportunity no matter how badly you don’t want to.
-- the only thing complaining does is convince other people that you are not in control.
-- cages aren’t made of iron, they’re made of thoughts.
-- we don’t have anxiety for things we think we can handle!
 - Most people are not extremes and most people are in the middle.
 Most things are not binary.
 Introvert is not shyness.
 Imagine a introvertness scale from 1 to 7.
 It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.
 - the heaviest burdens that we carry are the thoughts in our heads.
+- The more alone a man is, the more likely he is to get into "depression".
+Live alone, eat alone, work alone, never go out = depression.
+Spend more time with people, go out in nature, lift weights, and eat good food - no depression.
+- the only thing complaining does is convince other people that you are not in control.
+- Turns out I wasn’t depressed, I just needed a job that fulfills me, a «date to marry» relationship, a consistent physical activity and high protein whole foods nutrition.
+- we don’t have anxiety for things we think we can handle!
 - what is poison? anything beyond what we need is poison. it can be power, laziness, food, ego, ambition, vanity, fear, anger, or whatever.
 - you can’t heal if you keep pretending you’re not hurt.
+- You know a nigga depressed once he starts going on walks.
 -->

 > *"If you are depressed you are living in the past.